-His advisor, Joshua Tenenbaum, is one of the most highly cited researchers in complex game of Go in 2016-had worked as his postdocs.
+His advisor, Joshua Tenenbaum, is one of the most highly cited researchers in AI.
+Tenenbaum's name came up in half the conversations I had with other scientists.
+Some of the key people at DeepMind-the team behind AlphaGo, which shocked computer scientists by beating a world champion player in the complex game of Go in 2016-had worked as his postdocs.
 He's involved with a startup that's trying to give self-driving cars some intuition about basic physics and other drivers' intentions, so they can better anticipate what would happen in a situation they've never seen before, like when a truck jackknifes in front of them or when someone tries to merge very aggressively.